Fhong10/flhong03.github-io/_publications/561nm-validation.md

 ## Motivation
 Neural recording requires resolving voltage changes as small as 10 µV.
 By modeling how applied voltage alters a material’s optical properties, the optimal conditions for detecting these weak bioelectric signals can be determined.
 Specifically, In particular, a larger change in reflectivity with respect to incident angle corresponds to higher optical sentivitivity.
 Motivated by this principle, I modeled angle-dependent reflectivity in multilayer devices under s- and p- polarized illumination.
 To achieve this, I developed a custom Python Transfer Matrix Method (TMM) solver.

+### Transfer Matrix Method (TMM)

+This is a computational framework used to model electromagnetic wave propagation through stratified media.

+By enforcing Maxwell’s boundary conditions at each interface, the method relates the electric and magnetic fields of adjacent layers via 2×2 characteristic matrices.
+The optical response of the entire device—including reflection, transmission, and absorption—is determined by the product of these individual layer matrices.
+This approach is computationally efficient and essential for optimizing the sensitivity of multilayer thin-film sensors.

 ### Device Geometry(4-layer devices)
 Stack (top → bottom):
 * SF-10 glass prism(semi-infinite layer)